NVISOsecurity/ee-outliers/README.md

 -	Detect malicious persistence mechanisms (scheduled tasks, auto-runs, etc.)
 -	…

-Checkout the screenshots at the end of this readme for a few examples.
 Visit the page [Getting started](documentation/INSTALL.md) to get started with outlier detection in Elasticsearch yourself!